 I’ve got news for you.
 The right time/place/star-alignment…it ain’t gonna happen.
 Not ever.
 Especially if you sit and wait for that moment to arrive.
 Sometimes you have to make that magic happen for yourself.
 But first you have to remember who you are.

 You matter.
 Your dreams are real.
 Your goals are achievable.
 You have the strength and power to be you.
 You are a NextGen MilSpouse.

-Don’t Confuse Complicated With Impossible
+When It Comes to Remembering Who You Are, Don’t Confuse Complicated With Impossible

-We don’t just wake up one morning and dismiss everything we’d worked so hard for.
+Military spouses don’t just wake up one morning and dismiss everything we’d worked so hard for.
 Yeah, life gets complicated.
 That’s life.
 But don’t make the mistake of confusing “complicated” with “impossible”.

 So what if you’re only going to be somewhere a year?
 SO WHAT.
 A year is a long time, no matter what our military lifestyle might suggest.
 In a year you can change your life.
 Heck, some of you transform yourself over the course of a short deployment or TDY.

 You’re telling me you can’t make time to remember who you are and what’s important to you?

 If there is anything I know about today’s military spouse, is that you can hold down the home front, change a tire, install a faucet, sell a car, pack a home, buy a house, start a business, and wake up and do it all over again.
 Solo.

 Tell Us: How do you make time to focus on you?
 Share your story, tips, or questions below!